“A modern day troubadour and music industry survivor…"

 As an openly gay artist, Daniel has never shied away from speaking out on subjects of equality and justice.
 At the Twenty Fifth Anniversary of The Stonewall rebellion that marked a turning point in the LGBT fight for acceptance, Daniel received a standing ovation from an estimated half a million people after performing his song, "Pushing Back Life."

-His most recent album, “Redemption”, produced by TONY® AWARD winning producer Joe McGinnis (Spring Awakening, Best Musical) and Derek Garten (Parachute Musical, Jewel, Band Of Horses) brings Daniel’s voice front and center.
-Symphonic elements — strings, horns, and woodwinds — weave through a landscape of thundering guitars, drums and electronic machinery.
-It’s classic vintage rock meets Modern Rock with a dash of Rufus Wainright drama - and features brilliant playing by members of Lynyrd Skynyrd, P-funk All Stars, The Wallflowers, Sheryl Crow’s backup band and The Nashville Symphony.
-From soaring cathedral sounds to down-and-dirty grit, Redemption provides a musical journey that speaks to the soul of every human trying to stay calm in a sometimes-crazy world.
+He moved to Nashville in 2008 to record his album, “Redemption”, produced by TONY® AWARD winning producer Joe McGinnis (Spring Awakening, Best Musical) and Derek Garten (Parachute Musical, Jewel, Band Of Horses).
+The album featured brilliant playing by members of Lynyrd Skynyrd, P-funk All Stars, The Wallflowers, Sheryl Crow’s backup band and The Nashville Symphony.
+From soaring cathedral sounds to down-and-dirty grit, Redemption provided a musical journey for anyone trying to stay calm in a sometimes-crazy world.

 Daniel has hosted countless fundraisers for animal shelters and donates his time and talent to both human- and animal-related charities.
 He’s been privileged to work with - and learn from - many accomplished people, among them Daryl Hall and Sir Elton himself.
 This résumé combined with innate talent makes Daniel’s music inspiring and unique.

-Along with his upcoming release "Exeter", Daniel is currently working on four solo albums spanning four different genres, as well as accumulating tracks for his collaborative side projects - Calling Occupants (electronic music) and With Eyes On Fire (psychdellic stoner rock and New Wave).
+Along with his upcoming releases, Daniel is currently working on dance remixes, and tracks for his collaborative side projects - Calling Occupants (electronic music) and With Eyes On Fire (psychedelic stoner rock and New Wave).